 Check out our complete guide on How to Choose and Buy a Riding Helmet.

-Finding a well-fitted helmet is important, both for safety and for performance.
-Start with taking the measurement of your head, then try helmets on, adjusting the fit, to see what works best for the shape of your head.
+Finding a well-fitted horse riding helmet is essential for safety and performance.
+Start by measuring your head, then try helmets on, adjusting the fit to see what works best for your head shape.
 The right helmet will be comfortable and give you confidence that you’ll be protected in the case of an accident.

 You might also like: